 Here are some of the cons that might make it unattractive for you.

-Unless you’ve got the cash to spare – and lots of it – managed WordPress hosting isn’t for you.
+Managed WordPress hosting isn’t for you unless you have the cash to spare.
 Expect to spend up to $30 every month on a Managed WordPress hosting plan.
 It can go beyond that depending on what you need and can be as expensive as $1500/month.

-This makes is an option for revenue-generating businesses, not for a new blogger looking to get started with WordPress.
+This makes an option for revenue-generating businesses, not for a new blogger looking to start with WordPress.

 If you found a caching plugin you are sure will further improve the performance of your website, you might not be able to install it.